Cycle from Balloch to Drymen

 John Muir Way

-A few steepish hills to climb, but generally, there are wide open spaces and good cycling conditions along quiet country lanes.
+There are a few steepish hills to climb, but generally, there are wide open spaces and good cycling conditions along quiet country lanes.
 After a few miles, you'll see a turning for Gartocharn, and in the distance, Duncryne Hill, also known as 'The Dumpling', a little cycling detour and a short hill climb provides excellent views of Loch Lomond.

 As you can see from a close up of one of the signs, this part of the National Number 7 cycle route is also on the John Muir Way.
 The John Muir Way is a long-distance walk, coast to coast across Scotland from Helensburgh in the west to Dunbar (John Muir's hometown) in the east, 134 miles.